Xépôn: Air base

 During the 1950s, the French military built a military airfield near Xépôn.
 The airfield was located about 1.5 km northwest of the village on the south bank of the Nam Se Kok River.
 At 1128 m in length, the dirt airstrip was the largest in Savannakhet Province, and the second largest airfield of any in the nearby South Vietnamese provinces.
 The Royal Lao Army ceased defending the airfield in 1961, and it fell into North Vietnamese hands.

 Xépôn proved to be a critical point on the Ho Chi Minh Trail.
 The trail was a series of supply routes along through Laos which North Vietnam used to supply forces of both the People's Army of Vietnam (PAVN) and the Viet Cong guerrilla forces, both of which were operating in South Vietnam.
 Route 9 provided a quick way to move supplies east.
 The light Vietnamese trucks could also cross the Banghiang River at Xépôn which, although 30 m across was just 1 m deep most of the year, and then travel further south.
 This made Xépôn the choke point for almost all motorized traffic passing through Mu Gia Pass, the main Ho Chi Minh Trail entry point into Laos.
 Only Route 23, which led south from Mường Phìn, provided a good alternative.
-The North Vietnamese invested Xépôn in December 1958, and built a large, heavily defended military base there to defend the area.
+The North Vietnamese invaded Xépôn in December 1958, and built a large, heavily defended military base there to defend the area.